-The most important first step is for someone with anorexia to realise that they need help and want to get better.
+The most important first step is for someone with anorexia to realise they need help and want to get better.

 This can be a very difficult conversation because they may be defensive and refuse to accept they have a problem.
-But it's important not to criticise or pressure them as this can make things worse.
+However, it's important not to criticise or pressure them as this can make things worse.

-In most cases, treatment will involve a combination of psychological therapy and individually tailored advice on eating and nutrition to help you gain weight safely.
+In most cases, treatment will involve a combination of psychological therapy and individually tailored advice on eating and nutrition to help gain weight safely.